This gluten-free, vegan pumpkin pie forms its own crust as it bakes. Delicious and addictive–and low-fat and only 153 calories per serving!

-Most of you who guessed yesterday’s mystery food were right: Pumpkin or Squash Pie is a good enough answer on this test.
+I asked my readers yesterday to identify a close-up photo of a food.
+The mystery food wasn’t a mystery to most of you: it was indeed a Pumpkin or Squash Pie.
 But, if I were the kind of teacher who demands exact answers (and I used to be), you would have had to have written “Impossible Fat-Free Gluten-Free Vegan Cushaw Pie” in order to get full credit.

 Cushaw?
 What the heck is that?
 Well, do you remember these cute squashes?